Children's Reading (A)

 The next month was frustrating for everyone.
 Gwen worked hard, but just could get the mechanics of the pitch.
 Her coach kept trying to move her arm in just the right way, but to no good.
 When the day of the first game arrived, the coach announced Gwen would be playing center field.
 "Coach!" she said out loud, "I want to pitch."

-"I know, Gwen," the coach responded, "but you can help the team the best fielding.
+"I know, Gwen," the coach responded, "but you can help the team the best by fielding.
 You're very good at it."

 In anger, Gwen stomped onto the field.

 The game was tight.
 At the end of the fourth inning, the score was tied.
 Then, Gwen's team got in trouble.
 After two hits and a walk, the bases were loaded.
 The coach went out to talk to the pitcher.
-Then he turned a signaled for Gwen to approach the mound.
+Then he turned and signaled for Gwen to approach the mound.
 Surprised, Gwen ran to the coach.
 "You wanted to pitch," the coach announced, "now you can."
 He tossed her the ball and walked back to the dugout.

 The catcher called for a fast ball and Gwen delivered.
 Strike one.
 Another fastball.
 The pitch was fouled away.
 Strike two.
 The catcher then called for a slider.
 For a moment Gwen felt panic.
 She said a quick prayer and tried to remember what her coach told her.
 Then, she wound up and threw the ball.
 The ball left her hand like a fast ball and at the last moment, slid away just catching the edge of the plate.
 Strike three.